diku-dk/futhark-website/blog/2025-09-26-the-biggest-semantic-mess.md

 [2222](https://github.com/diku-dk/futhark/issues/2222),
 [2219](https://github.com/diku-dk/futhark/issues/2219),
-[2209](https://github.com/diku-dk/futhark/issues/2209)), including other tricky cases did not have the heart to discuss in detail.
+[2209](https://github.com/diku-dk/futhark/issues/2209)), including other tricky cases I did not have the heart to discuss in detail.
 It is by far the part of the language that has resulted in the most bugs.
 While we have formalised part of the size-based type system and shown it sound, we have *not* treated its interaction with the module system - and the theoretical formulations are generally based on syntactic substitutions, rather than environments.
 I *hope* that the current implementation, which is heavily environment-based, is